HOME PAGE . . . . . . . .

 Born in 1892 to Margaret and Joseph in Ashton-

-Morton's life had begun in a time of Edwardian certainties, long before such modern concepts as cultural equivalency and equal rights were in vogue, with his father rubbing shoulders with the great and the good during his childhood.
-Deference and rigid class and racial divisions made it seem the sun would never set on the British Empire.
-Many felt it was the duty of the educated and cultured Christian European to pass on the legacy of civilisation and fair play to the rest of the world for the benefit of all so that others might learn and improve by it.
+Morton's life had begun in a time of Edwardian certainties, long before modern concepts such as cultural equivalency and equal rights were in vogue, with his father rubbing shoulders with the great and the good during his childhood.
+Deference and rigid class and racial divisions persuaded many the sun would never set on the British Empire and it was the duty of the educated and cultured Christian European to pass on the legacy of civilisation and fair play to the rest of the world for the benefit of all.
 There is a nobility about his writings which reflects his formative years, a simplicity, almost a naivety which, whether artifice or not, would be simply inconceivable in current, more cynical times.

 His writings are straightforward, accessible and highly readable, exactly what one would expect of an author who was also an experienced journalist.
 As one of the few writers to record Britain by the then novel means of motor car journeys on Britain’s new and rapidly expanding road network at a time when the country, while still extremely rural, was in the throes of industrialisation his journals are quite unique.
 They are a snapshot of a time and a country which, for better or worse, will never be seen again.